mmorri22/cse30321/cse30321-syllabus.md

 ### Lecture Notes and Course Schedule

 The Lecture Notes and Course Schedule for the Spring 2024 semester may be found on the Canvas page at <a href = "https://canvas.nd.edu/courses/82217/pages/lecture-notes-and-schedule">https://canvas.nd.edu/courses/82217/pages/lecture-notes-and-schedule</a>.
-This schedule includes all the reading assignments, in-class coding opportunities, and assignment descriptions and due dates.
+This schedule includes all the reading assignments, in-class problems, and assignment descriptions and due dates.

-> <b>Note</b>: All slides and solutions to in-class coding opportunities will be posted <i>after</i> the lecture.
+> <b>Note</b>: All solutions to in-class problems will be posted <i>after</i> the lecture.

 ### Time Outside of Class Expectations